MP for Lincoln

 Parliamentary Under-Secretary (Foreign, Commonwealth and Development Office)

-He has declared five financial interests, including donations and other support for his MP activities, land and property (within or outside the UK), miscellaneous interests, and shareholdings.
+Falconer has declared five financial interests, including donations and other support for MP activities, land and property holdings, shareholdings, and miscellaneous interests.

 Generated 21 February 2026